 The main local challenge is the sheer volume of activity in catchment management both in terms of the interest in river water quality and quantity as well as aquatic biodiversity and the limited time partnership hosts have to attend joint meetings.
-Additionally, the nature of the peninsular means it is a three-hour drive from one end to the other, so most events will be online.
-Several of the area and regional groups are government run, so it is sometimes challenging to access them in order to integrate and receive catchment partnership data.
-Also, catchment partnerships are often fiercely unique, hence attempts to standardise are often challenging.
+Additionally, the nature of the peninsular means it is a three hour drive from one end to the other so most events will be online.
+Finally, most area/regional groups are government-siloed so it is challenging to get them to integrated and receive catchment partnership data and the catchment partnerships are often fiercely unique, hence attempts to standardize are often challenging.